TheMindVirus/KMDF-X/README.md

 Make sure "Show All Devices" is selected and then Click Next.

-Click "Have Disk...", Navigate to the "Debug" or "Release" folder that contains the ".inf", ".sys" and ".cat" driver files you want to test and continue with the rest of the steps in the Add Hardware Wizard.
+Click "Have Disk...", Navigate to the "Debug" or "Release" folder that contains the ".inf", ".sys" and ".cat" of the driver files you want to test and continue with the rest of the steps in the Add Hardware Wizard.

 To Uninstall, right click the device under the "Sample" section and select "Uninstall device".